flowershow/flowershow-app/blog/how-to-add-hero-headers.md

 ---
-title: "Flowershow Cloud: Add Beautiful Hero Sections to Your Pages"
+title: How to Add Hero Headers
 description: Learn how to enhance your pages with eye-catching hero sections using a simple configuration option
 date: 2025-03-05
 authors:
   - olayway
 tags:
   - flowershow-cloud
-isDraft: true
 ---

 Flowershow now allows to set hero sections transform your page headers into elegant, full-width banners.
 Let's explore how to enable them!